golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 ---
 title: Ray on Golem Introduction
 pageTitle: Scale Python code on Golem Network Using Ray - Developer's Guide
 description: Explore how to use Ray with Golem for scaleable Python code execution.
-Quickstarts, tutorials, and troubleshooting tips included for developers.
+Quickstarts, tutorials, and troubleshooting tips for developers.

 type: article
 ---